-An email call to action can have a surprisingly strong impact on an email campaign’s effectiveness.
+An email CTA (call to action) can have a surprisingly strong impact on an email campaign’s effectiveness.
 These few words can make or break your email performance, no matter how good your content is.

 What’s so powerful about an email call-to-action, and how do you create the one that works for your audience?
 To answer these questions, we’ve collected over 100 email CTA ideas, picked the best real-life call-to-action examples, and shared seven proven best practices for turning this short piece of text into an effective conversion driver.